Click for homepage

 Kolibrie

 Kolibrie (hummingbird) was a car phone intercept receiver developed by the Police Signals Service in The Netherlands in the early 1990s.
-It was intended for intercepting criminal conversations on the early analogue car phone networks.
+It was intended for intercepting criminal conversations on the early analogue car phone networks, and follows the hand-over when the subscriber moves from one cell to the next.

 More information